dejanaasevic/games/README.md

 # games
 summer projects - haos loši but it is what it is :/
+1. rock, paper, scissors